 - Persons with Disability spoke largely of the discrimination they feel as members of the disability community and also spoke about not feeling that their needs are heard by others in their community.
-Many struggled with lack of housing, or proper accommodations in housing for individuals with a disability, and highlighted the stress and frustration caused by these issues. - LGBTQI individuals showed concern with issues similar to all the other groups, detailing housing, transportation, and other needs as high priorities.
-However, unique to their population, LGBTQI individuals spoke about discrimination they sometimes feel and the lack of safety within existing/traditional senior housing for individuals such as themselves. - Ombudsmen focused on issues specific to their occupation.
-Many focus group participants stressed that they often feel ombudsmen are the only source of information for the seniors they serve, and perceive that they have limited funding to provide capacity and resources necessary to disseminate up-to-date information.
-They also mentioned a greater need for training case management workers and social workers, who handle older adults' affairs, as well as a wider dissemination of information to the older adult lay audience.
+Many struggled with lack of housing or proper amenities in housing for individuals with disability and highlighted the stress and frustration these issues cause.

+- LGBTQI individuals showed concern with issues similar to all the other groups, detailing housing, transportation, and other needs as high priorities.
+However, unique to their population, LGBTQI individuals spoke about discrimination they sometimes feel and the lack of safety within existing/traditional senior housing for individuals such as themselves. - Ombudsmen primarily noted concerns focused on issues specific to their occupation.
+Many focus group participants stressed that they often feel ombudsmen are the only source of information for the seniors they service and perceived they have limited funding to provide capacity and resources necessary to disseminate up-to-date information.
+They also mentioned a greater need for training case management workers and social workers who handle older adults' affairs, as well as a wider dissemination of information to older adult lay audience.